Pre-Purchase examinations and examination on behalf of insurance company

 v) A rider – somebody of suitable size and ability will be required to ride the horse at examination.

 When the examination is booked with the Practice it is likely that the owner/purchaser/agent will be reminded of the need for these facilities and hopefully everyone concerned will also be aware of certain ‘time of day’ limitations depending upon the time of year.

 Please keep the horse stabled before the vetting (or overnight if vetting taking place first thing in the morning).
 The horse should be clean and dry when presented to the vet for the examination.
 Please also make sure that shoes (if shod) are in good condition (not falling off!) and please do not apply hoof oil.

 The average length of time that the complete procedure takes is between 1 and 2 hours.
 An examination on behalf of an insurance company will have similar requirements.

-It is advisable that all 5-stage settings for purchase includes taking a blood sample which may be tested for drug detection prior to purchase or during a 3 month period if required.
-Storage and any analysis of the sample will incur an extra charge.
+It is advisable that all 5-stage vettings prior to purchase of an equine includes taking a blood sample which may be tested for drug detection of medication given prior to examination.
+Storage and then possible analysis of the sample will incur additional charges.

 It is advisable that any insurance of the horse be arranged prior to completing purchase of the horse.